darina-techery/taf-flavor-playground/README.md

 5. Use xpath as last resort, it is not only slow, but also unstable on iOS.
 If possible, choose accessibility strategy for iOS.
 6. If some element has no accessibilityId, communicate with QA Automation team to create a task for adding it.
 #### Actions
 Actions contain interactions with UI.
-Each interaction is 1 simple user action (e.g. submit login credentials contains *setText* for login field, *setText* for password field, *click* for submit button).
+Each interaction is 1 simple user action, which consists of several operations with UI elements (e.g. submit login credentials contains *setText* for login field, *setText* for password field, *click* for submit button).
 1. Actions classes should extend BaseUiActions class.
 2. If actions are different for Android and iOS, this class (SomeActionsClass) should be abstract.Implement different actions for iOS and Android in child classes named DroidSomeActionsClass and IOSSomeActionsClass.
 <pre><code>